NBKRedSpy/QM_PityUnlock/SteamReadMe.txt

 [*]When a user buys more than one chip of the same type at the same station, the chips beyond the first are generated.
 [/list]

-Therefore, multiple stations and the current raid can have the same chip unlocks.

-I would like to change the pity rolls to apply when a user picks up or buys a chip, but is a low priority for now.
-There is a GitHub link to the source below if you wish to contribute to the mod.
+I would like to change this to be at purchase or pickup, but this is currently a low priority.
+The GitHub source is linked below if anyone would like to contribute.

 [h1]Glossary[/h1]
 [table]